 Then they shut down Google Reader.
 It took a while but I found alternative services.
 Most were in some ways better than Google Reader ever was.
 But they were not free.
 The cost wasn’t prohibitive for me; about $30 per year. $30/year was the cost of being profiled and “used”.
 The quality of the service improved over time, adding features I never saw in the many years using “FREE”.

 Unfortunately, it’s become clear to me that digital privacy is quickly evolving from what should be a right to something that looks more like a privilege; a privilege I think we’re going to end up paying for.Paying for Digital Privacy | Tech.pinions

 I started to think about other services and about my network traffic.
 How do I protect my self from being tracked and profiled by my ISP or cellular service provider?
 I started using a network VPN service on all my devices.
 The cost of that? $28/year.

 I started paying to host my email.
 I bought hardware and built my own personal cloud storage system.
 I moved my calendar to another provider.
 Protecting my privacy was starting to get expensive.

 I’ve only just started and it’s only going to get worse.

 It bothers me that this is happening at all.
-Are American (mostly) companies so hell bent on making profit at any cost that there are willing to disrespect their customers in this way?
+Are American (mostly) companies so hell-bent on making a profit at any cost that there are willing to disrespect their customers in this way?
 Are we nothing but revenue streams?

 With ad-supported business models, the desire to collect as much data as possible to better target advertising to you becomes an insatiable addiction.The Superfish Truth: A letter about Internet Security and Online Advertising.